2019 Michigan IT Symposium Breakout Sessions

 What I Learned from Being a Mentor

-Presenter: Irene Knokh, Instructional Design Consultant, Professional Development and Education
+Presenters: Irene Knokh, Instructional Design Consultant, Professional Development and Education

 Location: Kalamazoo, Floor 2